TaTooKa/microfate/docs/source/pages/conflicts.rst

 queue (allies or enemies!).
 Repeat that process until all of the involved actors in the Conflict had their turn.

+.. _conceding:

 Conceding a Conflict
 --------------------

-Concessions work just like in Fate Core: if you concede a Conflict, you don’t gain what you were looking for, but you don’t get taken out.
-Player Characters gain 1 Fate Point plus another one per each Consequence they gained during this Conflict (GM controlled NPCs gain nothing!).
+Concessions work very similarly to Fate Core: if you concede a Conflict, you don’t gain what you were looking for, but you don’t get taken out. [#]_ Player-controlled Characters gain 1 Fate Point plus another one per each Consequence they gained during this Conflict.
+These Fate Points come from the GM pool. [#]_ **GM-controlled Characters don't get any Fate Point for conceding**.

 When the players concede, the GM will propose a negative outcome that is not as bad as if they were all taken out, but that still implies they